roffe/gocan/README.md

 # goCAN

-A Go linux/windows/osx CAN stack running in userland with low level adapter drivers written from the ground up J2534 support in Windows / Linux
+A Go Linux/Windows/OSX CAN library

 ## USB Serial